What is the Broadband Initiative?

 Why Broadband?

-Cutting-edge technologies— such as internet based business, precision agriculture, next generation precision healthcare, eLearning, smart infrastructure and smart government, and many more — are key to improving lives and opportunities.
+Cutting-edge technologies— such as internet based business, precision agriculture, next generation precision healthcare, eLearning, smart infrastructure and smart government — are key to improving lives and opportunities for Missourians.

-These 21st century technologies all require access to reliable high-speed internet and a population trained to use them effectively.
+Twenty-first century technologies equire access to reliable, high-speed internet and a population trained to use them effectively.
 Yet, many areas of Missouri currently lack the broadband infrastructure necessary to use these new applications.
-Almost 20% of Missourians — more than 1.2 million citizens — do not have access to high-speed internet at this time.
+Almost 20% of Missourians — more than 1.2 million citizens — do not have access to high-speed internet.

 Community/Test Bed Projects